Library access during coronavirus measures

 Study places that need to be booked in advance can be reserved and used by Leiden University students only.
 At the moment, this applies to all study places marked with a dark blue or a light blue sticker.

-Computer workplaces are available for use by Leiden University students only.
-They need to be booked in advance, using Leiden University's online booking system.
+Computers are available for use by Leiden University students only.
+They need to be booked in advance.

 Single occupancy study rooms in the UB

-The University Library on Witte Singel offers sixteen individual study rooms, for reservation by Leiden University students.
+The University Library on Witte Singel offers sixteen individual study rooms, for use by Leiden University students.
 The rooms need to be booked in advance.

 During examination periods and periods of more severe coronavirus regulations, study places are available to Leiden University students only.
-Seats need to be booked in advance, using Leiden University's online booking system.
+Seats need to be booked in advance.

 All library locations will have some study places available for visitors to whom the UBL library access restrictions do not apply.
 In the University Library this applies to reading room 1.
-These study places are marked with a white sticker.
+These study places are marked with a white sticker; they cannot be reserved.

-- Go to Leiden University's booking system and log on using your student account
+- Go to Leiden University's online study place booking system and log on using your student account

 - Choose a location, date, time and duration (max.
-4 hours)
+4 hours, no fixed time slots)